Bruce E. Cain: Contributions to political science

 Cain was one of early contributors to the now burgeoning field of election law and political regulation.
 Since Baker v Carr (1962), the courts have been drawn into deciding disputes over political reforms related to redistricting, term limits, party primaries, campaign finance, direct democracy and election administration.
 Many of Cain's empirical studies show that political reforms rarely achieve all that they promise because of adaptive behavior by those being regulated and because there is typically more consensus about the problems than the solutions.
 His work has demonstrated that terms limits, for instance, have not reduced partisanship or increased the quality of state legislatures, that redistricting reform has been frustrated by the inability to define what fairness is, and that campaign finance regulation is hindered by being necessarily ex post facto.
 His most recent studies have focused on devising a more realistic and coherent theory of political reform.

-Awards
+Awards and board memberships

 Throughout his career, Cain has been recognized for not only his distinguished research, but also for his commitment to mentoring both undergraduate and graduate students.
 In 1988, he was a co-winner of the Richard F. Fenno Prize for the best legislative studies book along with J. A. Ferejohn and M. Fiorina.
 In 1988, he received the Associated Students of the California Institute of Technology Award for Excellence in Teaching.
 In 2000, Stanford University awarded him the Zale Award for Outstanding Achievement in Policy Research and Public Service.
 In 2003, UC Berkeley recognized Professor Cain for Distinguished Mentoring of Undergraduates.
 Also in 2003, the American Political Science Association and Pi Sigma Alpha, the National Political Science Honor Society, honored Cain for outstanding teaching in political science.

+He is a member of the American Political Science Association, and serves on the editorial boards of Election Law Journal and American Politics Research.
+Cain has been a member of the American Academy of Arts and Sciences since 2000.
+During AY 2012–13, Cain will serve as a Straus Fellow at New York University's Straus Institute for the Advanced Study of Law and Justice.